The Yiddish Policemen's Union: Plot summary

-The book opens with Meyer Landsman, an alcoholic homicide detective with the Sitka police department, examining the murder of a man in the hotel where Landsman lives.
+The book opens with Meyer Landsman, an alcoholic homicide detective with the Sitka police department, investigating the murder of a man in the hotel where Landsman lives.
 Beside the corpse lies an open cardboard chess board with an unfinished game set up on it.
-Landsman calls his partner, half-Tlingit, half-Jewish Berko Shemets, to help him investigate further.
+Landsman calls his partner and cousin, half-Tlingit, half-Jewish Berko Shemets, to help him investigate further.
 Upon filing a report on the murder at police headquarters, Landsman and Berko discover that Landsman's ex-wife Bina Gelbfish has been promoted to commanding officer of their unit.
+Landsman's only other living family member is Berko's father Hertz, a war veteran and former federal agent who performed missions on behalf of the United States government before they burned him.
+Landsman's chess-addicted father and cancer-stricken mother died before the events of the novel, as did his sister Naomi, a bush pilot who lost her life in a plane crash.
+Sitka is due to be "reverted" to the control of the state of Alaska in just a few weeks' time, leaving the status of Sitka, previously a semi-autonomous federal district governed by the Jews, in question.
+Berko has made plans for his family to stay legally, but Landsman has not.

-Landsman and Berko discover that the victim was Mendel Shpilman, the son of the Verbover rebbe, Sitka’s most powerful organized crime boss.
+After consulting with Hertz and visiting several local chess clubs, who knew the victim as "Frank", Landsman and Berko discover that the victim was Mendel Shpilman, the son of the Verbover rebbe, Sitka’s most powerful organized crime boss.
 Many Jews believed Mendel to be the Tzadik ha-Dor, the potential messiah, born once in every generation.
+Mendel was addicted to heroin and both of his parents abandoned him; despite this, the family decides to throw a public funeral with the help of the Verbover lawyer, Aryeh Baronshteyn.